HOW TO START YOUR PROJECT

 - Is carbon being stored or sequestered in this material/product?

 The Criteria Matrix offers suggestions for carbon targets.
-Tools like the [insert name] material emission calculator [link] can provide data for achieving your carbon footprint targets.
+Tools like the BEAM material emission estimator can provide data for achieving your carbon footprint targets.

 Do you want a home that costs less to operate through a high degree of energy efficiency?